 13.)
 This species of rhino is solitary and can be very aggressive.

 14.)
-They also face Tabanus flies (a species of horse-fly) which bite rhinos.
-These rhinos are also susceptible to diseases spread by parasites like leeches, ticks, and nematodes.
-One-horned rhinos also are at risk of anthrax and the blood-disease sepsis.
+They also face tabanus flies (a species of horse-fly) which bite rhinos.
+These rhinos are susceptible to diseases spread by parasites like leeches, ticks, and nematodes.
+1-horned rhinos also are at risk of anthrax and the blood-disease sepsis.

 15.)
 Typically, although solitary, these rhinos will tolerate each other for a spell at watering holes.
 This is not the case during mating season, where deadly fights often break out between males.